Bonded by Love for Product

 We place an extreme focus on the developer.

 Most companies who’ve attempted to solve secrets management before built it for the devops and security teams.
 These tools tend to be overly cumbersome to use and require constant maintenance.
 We decided to take a different path by building Doppler for developers and placing an emphasis on the user experience.
 Typically the more secure you build something, the worse the experience is.
 Working at the intersection of developer productivity and security means you have to get creative.
 For example, our command line tool login flow begins with a simple command that takes you to the browser so you can authenticate like you would any other website.
-From a user experience perspective, the user just logged into a site but behind the scenes we created a new token for that user scoped to their machine and placed it securely in the keyring on their computer.
+From a user experience perspective, the user just logged into a site while behind the scenes we created a new token for that user, scoped to their machine, and placed it securely in the keyring on their computer.
 This is just one example of how getting creative can lead to a better experience that is also more secure.

 Customer Comes First

 We will always prioritize features that individual developers will love over what large enterprises request, even if it leads to less revenue.
 We are so developer-focused that one might describe it as an obsession!
 At the end of the day, whether someone is building for a side project or as a part of a team at a 1,000-person company, the day-to-day problems are the same: devs want to be able to put secrets in and get secrets out, and have it be simple and enjoyable to use.

 There are several ways we solicit feedback from our customers and triage it into our roadmap, including an intercom chat, a public community forum, and shared Slack channels.
 We also have a company-wide product ideation meeting, where anyone on the team can voice ideas they have and thoughts about what we should prioritize for each quarter.